vytautas-dev/vytautas-dev/README.md

 + Mongoose & MongoDB
 + TypeScript in progress...

-My main interest is React and its connection to full-stack devolopment with MERN technology.
-Anyway, I am open to suggestions and ready to learn new technologies.
+I'm open and ready to learn new technologies.
+Looking for a place where I can develop myself.